torchlard/Notes/Java/rxjava2.md

 # Schedulers
 abstract away Threads, ExecutorServices
+- newThread: new thread for each unit of work scheduled; expensive, no reuse
 - computation: fixed #dedicated threads in background
-- io: IO like / blocking operation on dynamic set of threads
+- io: IO like / async blocking operation on dynamic set of threads
 - single: single thread in sequential, FIFO
 - trampoline: sequential work and FIFO manner, for testing
+- from(executor): custom scheduler, eg. Scheduler.from(Executors.newFixedThreadPool(n))

 other scheduler:
 - AndroidSchedulers.mainThread()